rameez-na/microsoft-authentication-library-for-js/contributing.md

 Pull requests are usually reviewed within a few days.
 If there are comments to address, apply your changes in a separate commit and push that to your feature branch.
-Post a comment in the pull request afterwards; GitHub does not send out notifications when you add commits.
+Post a comment in the pull request afterward; GitHub does not send out notifications when you add commits.